Last updated: April 8, 2026

 Camera: The camera is used solely to scan QR codes when joining a friend session.
 No photos or videos are captured or stored.

 We do not sell, trade, or share your personal data with third parties.
 Location data shared during friend sessions is only visible to other members of that session.
+Safety reports are visible to all users in the same ski area but do not reveal your identity.

 Glidr uses the following third-party services: